 Gluten-free Christmas cake

-We love this cake which I adapted from the recipe in Rose Cousins “Cooking Without” to use cooking oils that are better for you.
+We love this cake which I adapted from the recipe by Rose Cousins, swapping in cooking oils that are better for you.
 It’s naturally free from gluten and dairy.
-I made this once, years ago, and it was so delicious we stopped making the “normal” Christmas cake.
+I made this once, years ago, and it was so delicious we stopped making the “normal” family Christmas cake.
 Because of the dried fruit, this cake, like all fruit cakes is high in (natural) sugars so its never going to be a vitality boosting food.
 But sometimes, who cares!!
 These amounts make a 15cm (6”) square cake.
 If you like a larger cake, use a 18×18 cm square (7”) tin and twice the quantities of ingredients below.
 You will need to increase the cooking time by around 30 minutes.
 If you go through the whole process of the greasproof and brown paper your cake will not burn.

 Don’t forget to check my larder & shopping section for any new/unusual ingredients